Turnover: indicators to analyze and reduce it

 Having the status of the company’s workforce at the end of each month will enable us to see the evolution of turnover by month in the rest of the study.

-This information enables HR managers to better understand staff movements and take informed action, whether to anticipate recruitment needs, manage careers or devise talent retention strategies.
+This information enables HR managers to better understand staff movements and take informed action, whether to anticipate recruitment needs, manage careers or devise talent retention strategies..

 Conclusion on the data needed to analyze turnover

 To conclude this first part, we have prepared the ground for our analysis by building up a complete and structured data set, faithfully reflecting the situation of each employee within the company.
-This solid foundation is crucial, as it will enable us to draw an accurate picture ofturnover trends over time.

 SQORUS is your partner of choice in this process, providing expertise, innovation and personalized support.
 Contact us today to discuss your specific requirements.